-Silica gel is a desiccant which has the power to absorb moisture.
-These packets are basically used to control the moisture and humidity and also to absorb the HC1, CO2, C12 etc. and keep the things, inside the packet absolutely moisture-free and dry.
-These packets are produced from silicon dioxide (SiO2) which works effectively to protect the food products, tablets and capsules from the moisture that are often found inside the packaging.
+Silica gel is a desiccant that has the power to absorb moisture.
+These packets are basically used to control the moisture and humidity and also to absorb the HC1, CO2, C12, etc. and keep the things, inside the packet absolutely moisture-free and dry.
+These packets are produced from silicon dioxide (SiO2) which works effectively to protect the food products, tablets, and capsules from the moisture that are often found inside the packaging.

 Instructions to recharge silica gel packets:

 • Firstly, you need to remove the gel from the paper packets.

 • spread the silica gel on a cooking sheet.